avast/topee/README.md

 Xcode Project
 -------------

+Detailed setup instruction with pictures are available at [wizard.md](documentation/wizard.md).

 - Add `github "https://github.com/avast/topee" ~> 1.0.0` to your Cartfile
 - Link the `Topee` to your Appex target
 - Add a resource to your Appex pointing to `Carthage/Build/Mac/Topee.framework/Resources/topee-content.js`